-Freshman up to 31 s semester hou ırs
+Freshman . up to 31 semester hours

-Sophomore 32-63 s semester hou ırs
+Sophomore 32-63 semester hours

 Junior

-Senior at least 96 s semester hou ırs
+Senior

-Pre-Theology students have a bachelor's degree or its equivalent and are fully enrolled in the Conception Seminary College program to complete additional undergraduate study and priestly formation before entering a school of theology.
+Pre-Theology students have a bachelor's degree or its equivalent and are fully enrolled in the Conception Seminary College program to complete additional undergraduate study and Program of Priestly Formation (Fifth Edition) before entering a school of theology.
 Students in the Pre-Theology Program are classified Pre-Theology I or Pre-Theology II according to their years of residence.